akhianand/Homeaway-Simulation/LAB 2/Homeaway/README.md

 ```

-Run Following command on Backend
+Run Following command on Backend and Kafka-Backend

 ```
 nodemon